 11 Nov 2019: Christians and political party loyalty.

-20 Nov 2019: Nigel Farage: “a binary choice between two minority parties.”
+20 Nov 2019: Nigel Farage: describes current politics as “a binary choice between two minority parties.”